adrien-zinger/adrien-zinger.github.io/_posts/2022-07-18-sisters-wedding.md

 type Dna = Vec<Vec<String>>;
 ```

-To judge a DNA, we need to create some penalties and some
+A way to judge a DNA, is to create penalties and
 bonuses.
-Penalties are applied when two participants that
+Penalties are applied when two participants who
 are not “compatible” are in the same table.
 I give bonuses
-in the same way.
+similarly, when good friends are together.

 Penalty key: two names separated with a coma in alphabetical order.
 Penalty value: value of the penalty.
 (0 to 255)